macqx/task-management-system/README.md

 Download repository.

-1. Clone GitHub repo using the repository url(https://github.com/macqx/task-management-system).
+1. Clone GitHub repo using the repository url [TMS Repository](https://github.com/macqx/task-management-system).

 2. cd into the project.